srajan3012/Squirrel/README.md

     cd sqlite
     mkdir bld
     cd bld
+    export CC=~/AFL/afl-gcc
+    export CXX=~/AFL/afl-g++
-    CC=/path/to/afl-gcc CXX=/path/to/afl-g++ ../configure # You can also turn on debug flag if you want to find assertion make
+    ../configure # You can also turn on debug flag if you want to find assertion make

     # MySQL/PostgreSQL/MariaDB